 “The employees appreciate the fact that we expect them to be inclusive, and consider them integral to the program’s success,” says Behmke.
 “It also makes them feel good to work at a place that values diversity and people with disabilities.”

 3. Let employees know how they can benefit from disability disclosure.
 Surveys that encourage employees to disclose their disabilities are also becoming more common.
-They can be a voluntary questionnaire in which employees are invited to share if they have a disability.
+These can be voluntary questionnaires in which employees are invited to share if they have a disability.

 In some surveys, employees remain anonymous.
 In others, they provide their names.
 The information remains confidential and is kept separately from the employee’s personnel file.